brandonwisnicki/infinarray/README.md

 ## Contributing

 I am far from an expert on streams, caching, or life in general, and I'm always looking to improve this package.
-If you see some glaring issues or find any bugs, please file an issue on the GitHub repo.
+If you see some glaring issues, find a bug, or have any questions, please file an issue on the GitHub repo.
 I am also open to any PRs if you are feeling generous!